MicrosoftDocs/powerapps-docs/powerapps-docs/mobile/powerapps-mobile-troubleshoot.md

 A fix will be released shortly.
 Regularly check the Authenticator app or the Company Portal mobile app for updates.
 Until then, try this workaround:

 1. Make sure you have a good internet connection.
-2. Wait for one minute and then try opening the app again.
+2. Wait for one minute and then try signing in again.

-If you still can't open the app after several attempts, try launching your app in the web browser as a temporary solution until the Authenticator or Company Portal apps are updated.
+If you still can't sign in after several attempts, try launching your app in the web browser as a temporary solution until the Authenticator or Company Portal apps are updated.

 ## Unable to open an app